reruo321/OS-Self-Study/_Appendix/Linux/Commands/N/nm/README.md

                      U printf

 Symbol `U` means "undefined", and `T` means "in the text section".
 We learn that the file "hello_extern.o" defines only one symbol, `main`.
-Meanwhile, it DOES declare `NN` and `printf` but NOT define them.
+Meanwhile, it DOES also declare `NN` and `printf` but NOT define them.
 Therefore, the linker is expected to find `NN` and `printf`.
 The linker `ld` found `printf` when linking with the C Standard Library, but cannot found `NN` anyware.
 That's why `ld` said "undefined reference to `NN'"!

 (For more information on symbols, check [here](https://linux.die.net/man/1/nm).)